nartprodSalesforce/Demo601/README.md

 DemoHideShow: slds-hide vs slds-hidden demo
 Locker: demonstrates Locker Service: Locking down the DOM from other compenets.
 Prior to v40 api no locker services
 DemoDynamicSelect: DEmonstrates lighting:select alnnog with dynamic selection of data from user input
-DEmoAccountList: Serverside controller with Abstract Base class for server call
+DemoAccountList: Serverside controller with Abstract Base class for server call

 ## Issues